shyamtawli/devFind/README.md

 > Thank you for your interest in contributing to our open-source project! <br>

-# Adding Your Profile Data to the Project

 ## Prerequisites
 - A GitHub account
 - Git installed on your local development environment